A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Social Interaction:

 Struggling to play or engage with peers, difficulty with pretend play, and interacting in group settings.
-Social skills are often a key area of focus for autism interventions, as many individuals face challenges in group settings and with peer engagement.
-Research by the National Institutes of Health (NIH) supports that early intervention helps improve social interaction skills in autistic children.
+Social skills are a key area of focus for autism interventions.
+Many individuals face challenges in group settings and with peer engagement.
+Research by the National Institutes of Health (NIH) shows that early intervention improves social skills in autistic children.

 Sensory Sensitivities: